Bell Labs: 2020s

 In 2020, Alfred Aho and Jeffrey Ullman shared the Turing Award for their work on compilers, starting with their tenure at Bell Labs during 1967–69.

 On, November 16, 2021, Nokia presented the 2021 Bell Labs Fellows Award Ceremony, six new members (Igor Curcio, Matthew Andrews, Bjorn Jelonnek, Ed Harstead, Gino Dion, Esa Tiirola) held at Nokia Batvik Mansion, Finland.

 In December 2021, Nokia's Chief Strategy and Technology Officer decided to reorganize Bell Labs in two separate functional organizations: Bell Labs Core Research and Bell Labs Solutions research.
 Bell Labs Core Research is in charge of creating disruptive technologies with 10-year horizon.
 Bell Labs Solutions Research, looks for shorter term solutions that can provide growth opportunities for Nokia.

-The Nokia 2022 Bell Labs Fellows were recognized on November 29, 2022 in a New Jersey ceremony.
-One woman and four men were inducted to the total of 341 recipients since its inception by AT&T Bell Labs in 1982.
+The Nokia 2022 Bell Labs Fellows were recognized on November 29, 2022, in a New Jersey ceremony.
+Five researchers were inducted to the total of 341 recipients since its inception by AT&T Bell Labs in 1982.
 One member was from New Jersey, two were from Cambridge, UK, and two were from Finland representing Espoo and Tampere locations.